codemakerss/FInancial-Data-Project/README.md

 listing and delsting status, company information are also provided.

+You need to get your own api key from : https://www.alphavantage.co/support/#api-key

 ## Inserting database

 Make sure MySQL has already been installed on your computer.